sbidoul/runboat/README.md

 `kustomization.yaml` jinja template that leads to three possible resource groups depending on a `mode` variable in the jinja rendering context:

-- `deployment` creates a kubernetes deployment with its associated service and ingress;
+- `deployment` creates a kubernetes deployment with its associated resources (pvc, service, ingress, ...);
 - `initialization` creates a job that creates the database;
 - `cleanup` creates a job that drops the database;